 Every manager worth his or her value in their organisation is faced with an ongoing challenge – how to motivate their work force, how to ensure that their employees bring, or will continue to bring, energy, passion and a positive attitude to work every day.

 Finding ways and means of ensuring that people are truly connected to their work, their colleagues, their customers and, above all, their company, can sometimes seem like an insurmountable barrier.

 Managers need to address current work issues such as employee retention, loyalty and burnout.
 Motivating employees to feel good about their jobs contributes to good business and a healthy working environment.
 Motivation is an internal state of mind, and is unique to each individual.

 There are those who are motivated by intrinsic value, some through financial gain, some through recognition – what ever the motivating factors, it is up to the Manager to be aware of them.
 It is true that certain things like money, an office of their own and job security can help people from becoming less motivated, but they don’t usually help people become more motivated.

 Employees need to motivate and empower themselves.
 That is not necessarily the Manager’s responsibility!
 It is, however, the Managers responsibility to set up an environment where employees can best do that, and the key is knowing how to set up the environment.
 Creating an environment where fear is instilled never works – in fact it creates just the opposite effect; lack of motivation, no loyalty and the will to leave the organisation.

-Knowing what motivates you, as a Manager does not necessarily mean that your employees will be motivated the same way.
+Knowing what motivates you, as a Manager, does not necessarily mean that your employees will be motivated the same way.
 How you perceive a situation that satisfies your motivational needs may not do the same for your employees.
 Increased job satisfaction does not necessarily mean increased job performance.
-If the goals and values of the organization are not aligned with the goals and values of employees, then employees aren’t working effectively toward the mission of the organisation.
+If the goals and values of the organisation are not aligned with the goals and values of employees, then employees aren’t working effectively toward the mission of the organisation.